mnassrib/installing-hadoop-cluster/README.md

 > # Install Hadoop with NameNode & DataNodes on Multi Nodes

-In this section, we proceed to perform a multi node cluster.
+In this section, we proceed to perform a multi-node cluster.
 Only two virtual machines (nodes) will be considered.
 If you would a cluster composed of more than two nodes, you can apply the same steps that will be exposed below.

 Assuming that the hostnames, ip addresses and services (NameNode and/or DataNode) of the two nodes will be as follows: